g4eml/RP2040_Beacon_Decoder/README.md

 ## Connecting

-the module is connected to the receiver via a simple level shifting interface.
+The receiver is connected to the HMI module via a simple level shifting interface.
 Details are shown in this document

 The optional GPS module can be connected the UART1 connector on the lower edge of the MHI Module.